A Chic Italian Garden Party Wedding in the Byron Bay Hinterland

 I have a sweet tooth.
-We did a chocolate fudge cake with white buttercream icing, semi covered (giving it that textured look).
+We did a chocolate fudge cake with white buttercream icing, semi-covered, giving it that textured look.
 It was delicious!
 We had it decorated with white roses.
 Super simple, classic and yummy!
-The Cake was from BYRON BAY CAKE BOUTIQUE.
+The Cake was from Byron Bay Boutique.

 Max and I love food and fine liquor.
 So we cut no corners when it came to catering!
-We had sparking mini San Pellegrino, Moet and Aperol Spritzers, served at the ceremony.
+We had sparkling mini San Pellegrino, Moet and Aperol Spritzes, served at the ceremony.
 When guests arrived at our reception, they were served with canapes of oysters, spicy brisket meatballs and eggplant, tomato with mozzarella arancini balls.
 We also set up a feasting table with delicious focaccias, cheeses and antipasto nibbles as extras.
 Max and I are very traditional, in that we love a sit down dinner service.
 Between each service we ran speeches.
-Max and I always share everything we eat, so we likes the idea of having shared menu.
+Max and I always share everything we eat, so we like the idea of having a shared menu.

 On the menu we had: